Frederick888/git-credential-keepassxc/README.md

 # then add Git
 $ git-credential-keepassxc caller add --uid "$(id -u)" --gid "$(id -g)" "$(command -v git)"
 # you may also need to add other executables in /usr/lib/git-core/
-# run `git config --global credential.helper 'keepassxc -vv'` to enable logs if any Git subcommand is blocked
+# run `git config --global --replace-all credential.helper 'keepassxc -vv --git-groups'` to enable logs if any Git subcommand is blocked

 $ sh -c 'printf "url=https://example.com\nusername=foo\n" | git-credential-keepassxc get'
 May 10 12:51:56.108 ERRO /usr/bin/bash (uid=1000, gid=1000) is not allowed to call git-credential-keepassxc, Caused by: N/A